 Additionally, we will:

-- Recalibrate our metrics of world class-talent and make deliberate effort towards internationalization of the University.
+- Recalibrate our metrics of world class-talent and make a deliberate effort towards the internationalization of the University.

 Specifically, this reform agenda will address:

 - Efficient and participatory budget formulation mechanisms, fiscal and budgetary discipline

 - Review Systems to stop revenue leakage, wastage, and optimize utilization of resources

 - Re-engineer grants management to effectively support research